kat-lego/kat-lego.github.io/content/post/$3-acc-laptime-tracker.md

 ## the stack

-In this stack, I will be using golang to build the program.
-No justification will be given at this time.
+In this stack, I will be using Golang to build the program.
+No justification will be given for this decision at this time.

 ### live data
-As mentioned ACC exposes its game data through a shared memory interface.
-The interface consists of 3 memory mapped files it creates.
+As mentioned, ACC exposes its game data through a shared memory interface.
+The interface consists of 3 memory-mapped files it creates.

 #### memory mapped file
 A memory-mapped file is a mechanism that maps the contents of a file (or a portion of it) directly into a process's virtual memory space.
-This allows the application to read from and write to the file as if it were accessing regular memory (RAM), rather than using traditional file I/O functions like `read()` or `write()`.
+This allows the application to read from and write to the file as if it were accessing regular memory (RAM) rather than using traditional file I/O functions like `read()` or `write()`.

-This is how it works:
+Here is how it works:

 * Given the file you want to map